 Staten Island Tech has some excellent athletic facilities right on campus, including a football field, track, and tennis court.
 Being in Manhattan, Stuy’s space is more vertical, with many floors in the building, each dedicated to a specific topic like math and science.
 Of course, Stuy’s Olympic pool is very special and Tech does not have a pool.

 The competition at Stuy is fierce; more so than at any other school.
 Seems like your kid will constantly be competing with others in the class.
 However, college admissions officers might be more inclined to accept a student from Stuy due to past acceptances.
 Staten Island is also competitive, but not as bad as Stuy.
 But isn’t the goal to aim high and see where you land?
 If your goal is Stuy, then go for it.
 After all, Stuy is a feeder school to Harvard.
 Stuyvesant probably gets more students than Staten Island Tech into the elite schools.
 However, the competition is stiff, and your kid would be way more stressed out all the time.
+The two things you must do to help your kid get into an Ivy are: hire a professional college coach and spend money on tutoring.
+The competition is so stiff nowadays, you need a strategy for applying to schools.
+Even if schools don’t require SAT scores, tutoring is key to scoring high grades in class.

 What if you are undecided and your goal is just to get into a specialized high school?
 Should you just pick the school you really want to attend?
 We asked Kenny Tan, an SHSAT tutor in New York City, and he replied: